EiseiKashi/canvate/README.md

 ```

 ### Clip transformation
-The properties that can be changed are:
+The properties that can be changed are:<br>
 | Command | Description |
 | --- | --- |
 | `git status` | List all *new or modified* files |